etalab/plan-ogp-2015-2017/en/consult-debate-co-create/public-action/commitment-10.md

 #### Context & Aim

 Numerous towns throughout the world allow citizens to report urban malfunctions from mobile terminals: graffiti, bulky objects abandoned, dangerous crossroads, maintenance of roads, pavements, trees and gardens, connectivity, defective traffic lights and public lighting… Once a problem is identified, the user selects the type of incident in the application, takes a photo that the GPS will geo-locate to complete the description, and automatically sends it to the relevant service.
-It is then the town services’ responsibility to provide a solution to the problems reported.
+It is then the town services' responsibility to provide a solution to the problems reported.

 There are a large number of initiatives and platforms throughout the world (FixMyStreet, PublicStuff, ConnectedBits, ClickSeeFix, etc.) and in France: [Beecitiz](http://www.beecitiz.com/), [Jaidemaville](http://jaidemaville.com/), Dansmarue (Ville de paris), [Fixmaville](http://www.fixmaville.fr/), [Tellmycity](http://www.tellmycity.com/), Openmap, proxibuzz, GRC-Mobile (Localeo)…